-Most travelers take a Cambodia tour for the sprawling ruins of Angkor Wat.
-Deep in the jungle, through the towering, intricate stonework and poetic crumbling of Angkor’s dizzying temples and overgrown palaces is a sublime experience — well worth the trip itself.
-Hearty travelers who venture beyond Cambodia’s signature attraction find enchanting, energetic cities as well as wide vistas of shimmering rice paddies and verdant sugar palms.
+Most travelers come to Cambodia for the sprawling ruins of Angkor Wat.
+Deep in the jungle, through the towering stonework and poetic crumbling of Angkor’s dizzying temples and palaces is a sublime experience—well worth the trip itself.
+But hearty travelers who venture beyond Cambodia’s signature attraction find enchanting, energetic cities as well as wide vistas of shimmering rice paddies and verdant sugar palms.
 From the refreshingly undeveloped coastline of the Gulf of Thailand to the tiny villages in the Cardamom Mountains, Cambodia is genuine Southeast Asia.

 Ready to send an Inquiry?
 Click Here!

 In the heart of Southeast Asia, Cambodia stretches from a white-sand coast on the Gulf of Thailand in the south to the majestic cliffs of the Dangrek Mountains in the north.
-In the central plain, the yearly floods of the great lake of Tonle Sap and the northernmost reaches of the Mekong Delta make for spectacular scenery.
-The Cardamom Mountains in the southwest provide an idyllic setting for a tailormade Cambodia vacation of biking, hiking, and trekking.
+In the central plain, the yearly flooding of the great Tonle Sap Lake and the northernmost reaches of the Mekong Delta make for spectacular scenery.
+The Cardamom Mountains in the southwest provide an idyllic setting for a tailor-made Cambodia vacation of biking, hiking, and trekking.

-On the banks of the Mekong, Cambodia’s capital city of Phnom Penh is home to a lavish royal palace, a tasty world-class culinary scene, and a series of fascinating albeit chilling memorials and museums dedicated to Cambodia’s tragic past.
-To the north, Siem Reap is the gateway to the venerable ruins of the Khmer Empire — Angkor Wat, the everlasting temple city.
+On the banks of the Mekong, Cambodia’s capital city of Phnom Penh is home to a lavish royal palace, a world-class culinary scene, and a series of fascinating albeit chilling memorials and museums dedicated to Cambodia’s tragic past.
+To the north, Siem Reap is the gateway to the venerable ruins of the Khmer Empire: Angkor Wat, the everlasting temple city.

 Click on a city to discover more about travel in Cambodia.